 Building Emotional Intelligence and Self-Awareness

-Emotional intelligence means reading the room, regulating your own reactions, and responding intentionally instead of reactively.
-New manager training needs to teach managers to recognize their triggers, notice when they are about to escalate or shut down, and pause before making things worse.
+Emotional intelligence means reading the room, regulating reactions, and responding intentionally instead of reactively.
+New manager training needs to teach supervisors to recognize their triggers, notice when they are about to escalate or shut down, and pause before making things worse.

 Start by teaching self-awareness.
 What situations make this person defensive?
-When do they avoid conflict?
-What patterns do they repeat even when those patterns fail?
+When does this manager avoid conflict?
+What patterns repeat even when those patterns fail?
 Use feedback assessments, peer observations, and reflective practice to surface blind spots before those blind spots become a reputation.

 Clarity is kindness.
 When managers avoid hard conversations because they do not want to hurt feelings, they usually create ambiguity.
 Ambiguity is where trust dies and resentment grows.